labgem/PANORAMA_test/README.md

 This repository is licensed under the CECILL License.

 ## Contact
-For questions or suggestions regarding this dataset repository, please open an issue or contact the repository maintainers.
+For questions or suggestions regarding this dataset repository, please open an issue.